karam084/hello-react-front-end/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-CContributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](https://github.com/karam084/hello-react-front-end/issues).